Security-Onion-Solutions/securityonion-docs/conference.rst

 We're going to make some major announcements, so you don't want to miss this!

-Registration for Security Onion Conference 2020 is now open and it's FREE!
+Registration is now open and it's FREE!

 https://securityonionconference2020.eventbrite.com/